danny-avila/LibreChat/docs/install/apis_and_tokens.md

 These two variables are optional but may be used in future updates of this project.

-### Plugin Endpoint Variables

-Note: The Plugins endpoint may not work as expected with Azure OpenAI, which may not support OpenAI Functions yet.
-Even when results were generated, they were not great compared to the regular OpenAI endpoint.
-You should set the "Functions" off in the Agent settings, and it's recommend to not skip completion with functions off.
+### Using Plugins with Azure

+Note: To use the Plugins endpoint with Azure OpenAI, you need a deployment supporting [function calling](https://techcommunity.microsoft.com/t5/azure-ai-services-blog/function-calling-is-now-available-in-azure-openai-service/ba-p/3879241).
+Otherwise, you need to set "Functions" off in the Agent settings.
+When you are not using "functions" mode, it's recommend to have "skip completion" off as well, which is a review step of what the agent generated.

-To use Azure with the Plugins endpoint, there are some extra steps to take as the langchain library is particular with envrionment variables:
+To use Azure with the Plugins endpoint, make sure the following environment variables are set:

 * `PLUGINS_USE_AZURE`: If set to "true" or any truthy value, this will enable the program to use Azure with the Plugins endpoint.
-* `AZURE_OPENAI_API_KEY`: Your Azure API key must be set to this environment variable, not to be confused with `AZURE_API_KEY`, which can remain as before.
+* `AZURE_API_KEY`: Your Azure API key must be set with an environment variable.
-* `OPENAI_API_KEY`: Must be omitted or commented to use Azure with Plugins

-These steps are quick workarounds as other solutions would require renaming environment variables.
-This is due to langchain overriding environment variables, and will have to be solved with a later solution.

 ## That's it!
 You're all set. 🎉